Overview of ASEAN Plus Three Cooperation

 The issue of marine debris was highlighted at the 21st APT Summit held in November 2018, which welcomed the APT Marine Plastic Debris Cooperative Action Initiative to enhance cooperation on combatting marine plastic debris.
 The APT’s contribution to reduce marine debris is being recognized through the APT Marine Plastic Debris Cooperative Action Initiative, and collective effort towards the achievement of Sustainable Consumption and Production (SCP).

 One of the APT key projects on poverty alleviation is the exchange programmes to empower village leaders, which have been organised since 2013 as an effort to facilitate direct exchange of knowledge, expertise and learnings at the community/village level.
-The 9th ASEAN+3 Village Leaders Exchange Program was held on 7 September 2021 via videoconference.
+The 10th ASEAN+3 Village Leaders Exchange Program was held on 25 August 2022 via videoconference.

 The APT cooperation on labour is pursued under the APT Labour Ministers Meeting (ALMM+3).
 Since it was established in 2001, the ALMM+3 has been convened biennially.
 The 5-Year Priorities of the ASEAN Plus Three Cooperation on Labour 2021-2025, which was adopted by the ALMM+3 on 28 October 2020 is aimed to promote human resources development, inclusive growth, sustainable development as a response to the ASEAN economic integration, social dialogue, and occupational safety and health in the workplace.

 Cooperation in information and media is pursued under the purview of the APT Ministers Responsible for Information (AMRI+3).
 The Work Plan on Enhancing APT Cooperation through Information and Media 2018-2023 was adopted at the 5th AMRI+3 held on 10 May 2018 in Singapore.
+The 7th AMRI+3 was held on 23 September 2023 in Da Nang, Viet Nam, in conjunction with the 16th Conference of AMRI, carrying the the theme, “Media: From Information to Knowledge for a Resilient and Responsive ASEAN”.
+The Meeting exchanged views on the progress of ASEAN cooperation with the Plus Three countries in the field of information and media.
+The Meeting welcomed the extension of the Work Plan on Enhancing APT Cooperation through Information and Media to 2025.

-The APT promotes student mobility in higher education with quality assurance through the continued efforts of the Working Group on Student Mobility and Quality Assurance of Higher Education among ASEAN Plus Three Countries (APTWG), including by formulating a guide for availability of online information to promote mobility, while envisioning harmonization of higher education community in Asia.
+The APT promotes student mobility in higher education with quality assurance through the continued efforts of the Working Group on Student Mobility and Quality Assurance of Higher Education among ASEAN Plus Three Countries, including by formulating a guide for availability of online information to promote mobility, while envisioning harmonization of higher education community in Asia.
 The 4th APTEMM held on 1 November 2018 in Nay Pyi Taw, adopted the APT Guidelines on Student Exchange and Mobility, and APT Guidelines on Transcripts and Supplemental Documents for Academic Records of Exchange Students.

 The APT also promotes linkages between universities and encourage credit transfers between universities in the APT countries.
 Through the ASEAN University Network (AUN), annual activities are conducted including the APT Rectors’ Conference, APT Educational Forum and Young Speakers Contest, and the APT Youth Cultural Forum.
 These activities engage academia, faculty members, university students in APT countries.
 The CAMPUS Asia Programme which was initiated by China, Japan and ROK continues to be implemented and discussion is ongoing for possible expansion.